joaoprado/fedora-setup-script/README.md

 Using only the [official Fedora 29 Workstation ISO](https://getfedora.org) create your perfect Fedora experience and save it to a USB drive to preserve forever!

+Use this script to update the system, install all your favourite programs, remove the ones you don't want, and set up your computer exactly the way you like.
+Optionally save all the .rpm files that are downloaded for later offline use.
+By doing this you can recreate the **exact same system without having access to the internet.**

 ![screenshot](https://github.com/David-Else/fedora-ultimate-setup-script/blob/master/script-screenshot.png)

 # How to Use